-If you have questions about this report or concerning your water utility, please contact Bruce Robinson, Field Supervisor, at 870-489-5301.
+If you have questions about this report or concerning your water utility, please contact our office at 870-489-5301.
 We want our valued customers to be informed about their water utility.
 Our water system currently holds no public meetings.
-If you want to learn more, please contact our office.